infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 - Develop self monitoring tool.
 - Capacity building of staff to use tool for internal monitoring and goal setting

-# RESPONSE TO CHILD ABUSE
+# Response protocols to child abuse
 ## Protocol recommended by service providers

-[^6] AT RAINBOW HOMES
+### At Rainbow Homes,
 - CPC should meet before 3 days has passed after the incident
 - CPC can suspend the accused but will continue to respect both the child and the accused
 - Benefit of doubt given to the child, burden of proof on the adult
 - After inquiry, the complainant can be fired, make a police complaint, transfer them or do nothing based on the results.